Walsingham: Priory

 In 1537 while the last Prior, Richard Vowell, was paying obsequious respect to Thomas Cromwell, the Sub-Prior, Nicholas Mileham, was charged with conspiring to rebel against the suppression of the lesser monasteries and, on flimsy evidence, was convicted of high treason and hanged outside the Priory walls.
-Eleven people in all, including two lay choristers who had been instrumental in organising the revolt were hanged, drawn and quartered.
-What they feared would happen came the following year.
-In the July Prior Vowell assented to the destruction of Walsingham Priory and assisted the king's commissioners in the removal of the figure of Our Lady and many of the gold and silver ornaments and in the general spoliation of the shrine.
+Eleven people in all, including two lay choristers who had been instrumental in organising the revolt were hanged, drawn, and quartered.

+In July, Prior Vowell assented to the destruction of Walsingham Priory and assisted the king's commissioners in the removal of the figure of Our Lady and many of the gold and silver ornaments and the general spoliation of the shrine.
 For his ready compliance the Prior received a pension of 100 pounds a year, a large sum in those days, while 15 of the canons received pensions varying from four to six pounds.
-With the shrine dismantled and the priory destroyed, the site was sold by order of Henry VIII to Thomas Sidney for 90 pounds and a private mansion was subsequently erected on the spot.
-Gold and silver from the shrine was taken to London along with the statue of Mary and Jesus which was later burnt.
+Following the dismantling of the shrine and the destruction of the priory, the site was sold by order of Henry VIII to Thomas Sidney for 90 pounds.
+Over the late 17th and early 19th centuries, the Prior's lodging underwent successive expansions, eventually transforming into a private residence known as 'The Abbey'.
+The gold and silver from the shrine were transported to London, along with the statue of Our Lady of Walsingham, which was said to have been burned.

 The fall of the monastery gave rise to the anonymous Elizabethan ballad, The Walsingham Lament, on what the Norfolk people felt at the loss of their Shrine of Our Lady of Walsingham.
 The ballad includes the lines: